ociaw/RoverSim/README.md

 the solution depends on `Core`.

 ## AIs
 `Ais` contains AIs written against the modern API.
-Currently, there is only `FixedStateAi`, an AI that tries to make the most out of a fixed amount of memory.
+Currently, there is only `LimitedStateAi`, an AI that tries to make the most out of a limited amount of memory.

 ## Scratch AIs
 `ScratchAis` has all of the AIs originally written and destined for Scratch.
 This includes
 * `IntelligentRandom` - always moves towards an adjacent smooth tile, or randomly otherwise.
 * `Mark I` - similar to `IntelligentRandom`, but tries to get unstuck deterministically instead of randomly.
-The predecessor to `FixedStateAi`.
+The predecessor to `LimitedStateAi`.
 * `Mark II` - uses Dijkstra's algorithm to always find the closest smooth tile.

 ## Windows Forms Client